whitneylarose/data_catalog/data_catalog.md

 #### External Metadata
 Datasets can be stored remotely (with a URL) on the CKan server, metadata associated with the datasets needs to be accessible.
 This will allow a user to maintain the ability to make queries that will return sufficient results on the CKan site.
 There are two plugins that can be utilized to collect metadata from remote locations called ckan-next-harvest and ckan-json can be utilized to c

 The ckan-next-harvest plugin  allows Ckan to make request for metadata from other data repositories and storing in Ckan's central database.
-This allows
 It also provides a UI to manage the sources and jobs.
 Set up can be found via https://github.com/ckan/ckanext-harvest.
 The ckannext-json plugin utilizes the harverster to generate .json files.
 Instructions for installation can be found at https://github.com/HHS/ckanext-datajson.

 ### To change the file upload limit